COPS-IITBHU/csoc18-week5/README.md

 # csoc18-week5

 This repository contains submissions for CSOC Week 5.
-Refer `submissions/hello-django` for a starter website
+Refer `submissions/hello-django` for a starter website.
+You can use it as boilerplate for further developing. **Don't forget** to add a `README.md`, describing your team name, website idea and member details.

 ## Django tutorials and resources